ZehraKoksal/SNPtotree/README.md

 ### 3) Algorithm and Commands
 SNPtotree uses a simple algorithm, which conducts pairwise comparisons of the allelic states of all variants.
 These are then combined to the final hierarchical tree order.

-The required information in the shell are the paths to the _input_ and _main output_ files:
+The required information in the shell are the paths to the _input_ and _main output_ files, which are explained below:

 ```
 python SNPtotree.py /path_to_input_file.csv/ /path_to_output_folder/
 ```
-optional:
+There are three optional output files that are explained below:
 ```
 python SNPtotree.py /path_to_input_file.csv/ /path_to_output_folder/ -contradictory_variants /path_to_input_data_folder/ -ambiguous_variants /path_to_input_data_folder/ -metadata_individuals /path_to_input_data_folder/
 ```